goenning/rendergun/README.md

 Pre-rendering is recommended by Google.
 Visit [https://developers.google.com/search/docs/guides/dynamic-rendering](https://developers.google.com/search/docs/guides/dynamic-rendering) to learn more.

 ## Features

-‍⚕️
-* 🚀**Uses a real, stable and up-to-date Chromium (Google Chrome):** Built on top of [puppeteer](https://github.com/GoogleChrome/puppeteer), an API for Headless Chrome
+- 🚀 **Uses a real, stable and up-to-date Chromium (Google Chrome):** Built on top of [puppeteer](https://github.com/GoogleChrome/puppeteer), an API for Headless Chrome
-* 👩🏻‍⚕️**Self-healing:** Rendergun constantly checks the healthy of the browser instance and restart it if necessary.
+- 👩🏻‍⚕️ **Self-healing:** Rendergun constantly checks the healthy of the browser instance and restart it if necessary.
-* ⚡️**Cache:** Pages are cached to provide lighning fast responses.
+- ⚡️ **Cache:** Pages are cached to provide lighning fast responses.
-* 🔀**Skip unnecessary requests:** Rendergun can skip requests that are not required for rendering, such as CSS and Images files, which can greatly increase the performance of rendering process.
+- 🔀 **Skip unnecessary requests:** Rendergun can skip requests that are not required for rendering, such as CSS and Images files, which can greatly increase the performance of rendering process.
-* 🐳**Runs on Docker:** Rendergun has an official Docker image.
+- 🐳 **Runs on Docker:** Rendergun has an official Docker image.
 Just pull and run it!

 ## How to install